People v. Johnson.

 June 3, 2024

-The Supreme Court concluded that the prosecutor’s explanation that a peremptory challenge against a Black potential juror who said law enforcement had been disrespectful to her or those close to her based on race was a facially race-neutral reason sufficient to satisfy step two of the framework in Batson v.
+The Supreme Court concluded that the prosecutor’s explanation that a peremptory challenge against a Black potential juror who said law enforcement had been disrespectful to her or those close to her based on race was a facially race-neutral reason sufficient to satisfy step 2 of the framework in Batson v.
 Kentucky, 476 U.S. 79 (1986).
-Because, however, the trial court made no findings to indicate under step three that it had considered all the pertinent circumstances in concluding that the strike was not made with a discriminatory purpose, the record was insufficient for complete appellate review of Johnson’s Batson claim.
+But because the trial court made no findings to indicate under step 3 that it had considered all the pertinent circumstances in concluding that the strike was not made with a discriminatory purpose, the record was insufficient for complete appellate review of Johnson’s Batson claim.

 The Court also held that courts should use a substantial-motivating-factor approach to resolve Batson challenges when the striking party offers both race-based and race-neutral reasons.
 Because the court of appeals applied a per se approach, the Court reversed the division’s judgment and remanded the case for further proceedings.